Kirstie Alley, Emmy-winning ‘Cheers’ star, dies at 71

 One of her co-stars on the show, Jamie Lee Curtis, said on Instagram Monday that Alley was “a great comic foil” on the show and “a beautiful mama bear in her very real life.”

-Alley's “Cheers” co-star Kelsey Grammar said in a statement that “I always believed grief for a public figure is a private matter, but I will say I loved her.”
+Alley's “Cheers” co-star Kelsey Grammer said in a statement that “I always believed grief for a public figure is a private matter, but I will say I loved her.”

+Another “Cheers” co-star, Rhea Perlman, recounted how she and Alley became friends almost instantly after she joined the show.
+She said Alley organized large Easter and Halloween parties and invited everyone.
+“She wanted everyone to feel included.
+She loved her children deeply.
+I’ve never met anyone remotely like her.
+I feel so thankful to have known her.”

 A native of Wichita, Kansas, Alley attended Kansas State University before dropping out and moving to Los Angeles.